est/req4cmt/README.md

 2. Create another empty repo for data storage, like `github.com/gh_user/my_comments`
 3. in your Worker settings, create a new environment secret
 4. the secret name is `REPO`, value is the git http url like `https://req4cmt:PAT@github.com/gh_user/my_comments.git`
-5. the `PAT` in the above url is a fine-grained [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with just one `repo` scope to `gh_user/my_comments` with `conrtent` read/write permission.
+5. the `PAT` in the above url is a fine-grained [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with just one `repo` scope to `gh_user/my_comments` with `content` read/write permission.
 You can create a token under your github [personal settings - Developer Settings](https://github.com/settings/personal-access-tokens).
 6. if you are using Gitlab or others, similar private tokens can be found
 7. embed a snippet to your HTML page. `<script defer src="https://req4cmt.myaccount.workers.dev/req4cmt.js"></script>`
 8. A new `<div>` with a `<form>` and a `<dl>` will appear for your HTML page just below the `<script>` tag